Rurusetto/rurusetto/README.md

 pip install -r requirements.txt
 ```

-And install the [rurusetto-django-allauth](https://github.com/Rurusetto/rurusetto-django-allauth), the library that require to use with website login system.
+And install the [rurusetto-django-allauth](https://github.com/Rurusetto/rurusetto-django-allauth), the `django-allauth` library that add support for osu!
+OAuth system and some code to use with the Rūrusetto login system.

 ```shell
 pip install git+https://github.com/Rurusetto/rurusetto-django-allauth.git